 What are the benefits of wearing minimalist shoes for training?

-- For weightlifting: those who are into doing squats and lifts barefoot will rejoice in the steady base and the reliable grip of minimalist training shoes; also, the lack of a thick, plush midsole will result in the unhindered transfer of force from the feet to the ground.
+Those who are into doing squats and lifts barefoot will rejoice in the steady base and the reliable grip of minimalist training shoes; also, the lack of a thick, plush midsole will result in the unhindered transfer of force from the feet to the ground.
 For more science-backed information about the use of minimalist footwear for this exercise, check out our in-depth research and guide to lifting shoes.

 What are the drawbacks of wearing minimalist training shoes?

-- Risk of puncture.
-Even though most minimalist training shoes are equipped with puncture-resistant technologies, none of them can give 100% guarantee that the sole wouldn’t be cut when forcefully stepping on a sharp object.
+Even though most minimalist training shoes are equipped with puncture-resistant technologies, none of them can give a 100% guarantee that the sole wouldn’t be cut when forcefully stepping on a sharp object.
 However, minding your step will minimize the risk of this unpleasant outcome.